vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables/server-side-tables.md

 ### Server-side search

-If you need to support search functionality, you can use the **search** prop to let the table know when new search input is available.
+If you need to support search functionality, use the **search** prop to let the table know when new search input is available.
 Since the table does not actually do any filtering on its own, the **search** input does not need to be the actual value being searched for.
 In this example we have multiple values searchable, so we just make sure to set **search** to _anything_ when we need to fetch new data.

+To enable search functionality, utilize the **search** property to inform the table of the availability of new **search** input.
+As the table itself does not perform any filtering, the search input is not required to be the exact value being searched.
+In this instance, multiple values can be searched, so it is essential to assign anything to the **search** property when new data needs to be fetched.

 <example file="v-data-table/server-search" />